- Search The Registry

 *Ralph Wiley was born on this date in 1952.
 He was a Black journalist and author.

 From Memphis, TN., he was the son of Ralph H. Wiley (a night watchman) and Dorothy Brown (a professor).
 Though his father died when he was young, Wiley had strong male role models.
-Both of his grandfathers were Methodist ministers; his three uncles’ were a mortician, a maitre d'hotel, and a prizefighter.
+Both of his grandfathers were Methodist ministers; his three uncles were morticians, maitre d'hotel, and prizefighters.
 Wiley's mother held a master's degree from Northwestern University and taught at the Baptist Owen College in Memphis.

-In high school he was placed in the gifted and talented class.
-Wiley ran track and played football at Melrose High School in Memphis, and started college with an eye toward playing football.
+In high school, he was placed in the gifted and talented class.
+Wiley ran track, played football at Melrose High School in Memphis, and started college with an eye toward playing football.
 But after injuring his knee, he focused his energy on his studies.
-Wiley's high SAT scores won him a scholarship to Brown University, but he chose instead to attend Knoxville College in Tennessee where he earned his B.S. in Business in 1975.
-Wiley married Brenda Joysmith (they divorced, 1978).
-He then married Holly Anne Cypress, 1982; his one child is Colen Cypress Wiley.
+Wiley's high SAT scores won him a scholarship to Brown University, but he chose instead to attend Knoxville College in Tennessee, where he earned his B.S. in Business in 1975.
+Wiley married Brenda Joysmith (they divorced in 1978).
+He married Holly Anne Cypress in 1982; his child is Colen Cypress Wiley.

-By 1979 Wiley had his own column with the paper.
-He covered the Oakland Raiders football team and the Oakland A's baseball team and travelled the country to report on championship boxing.
-It was Wiley who coined the term "Billy Ball" for the way Billy Martin managed the Oakland A's.
+By 1979 Wiley had his column with the paper.
+He covered the Oakland Raiders football team and the Oakland A's baseball team and traveled the country to report on championship boxing.
+Wiley coined the term "Billy Ball" for how Billy Martin managed the Oakland A's.
 His boxing reports captured some of the best bouts in history.
 He wrote about Larry Holmes's defeat of Muhammad Ali, the title fights between Sugar Ray Leonard and Roberto Duran, and Tommy Hearns's loss to Sugar Ray Leonard.
 About the Hearns and Leonard fight, he wrote in Serenity that he "never saw a better fight."

 Wiley left the Tribune to join the staff at Sports Illustrated in 1982.
-He felt his Tribune editors disliked him but he could not tell if they disliked his writing or his race.
-Over time however, Wiley found friends at Sports Illustrated that appreciated his writing.
+He felt his Tribune editors disliked him, but he could not tell if they disliked his writing or his race.
+Over time, Wiley found friends at Sports Illustrated who appreciated his writing.
 He was named senior writer and penned cover stories and features on numerous professional and collegiate athletes, including Bo Jackson, Patrick Ewing, Muhammad Ali, and Raghib "Rocket" Ismail.
 Wiley authored his first book, Serenity: A Boxing Memoir, in 1989.

-Wiley worked on novels and contributed to nationally distributed magazines and appears on television talk shows, such as Geraldo and Larry King Live.
+Wiley worked on novels, contributed to nationally distributed magazines, and appeared on television talk shows, such as Geraldo and Larry King's Life.
 He has authored a television documentary, The Other Side of Victory, a three-act play, Cardinals, and a screenplay, Knuckle Down.
 Ralph Wiley died from a heart attack on June 17, 2004.